MaterializeInc/materialize/doc/developer/design/20220819_bounded_input_reliance.md

 ## Goals

 - Primary Goal:
-  - Regularly commit advancing _upstream commit frontiers_ for all sources
+  - Regularly commit advancing _offset resumption frontiers_ for all sources
 - Additional Goals:
   - Restart sources with up-to-date _resumption frontiers_.
-    - Note that this is _required_, as the upstream sources could could compact data that is not beyond the _upstream commit frontier_.
+    - Note that this is _required_, as the upstream sources could could compact data that is not beyond the _offset resumption frontier_.
   - Compact the _remap collection_
-  - Localize _resumption frontier_ and _upstream commit frontier_ management inside `storaged` instances
+  - Localize _timestamp resumption frontier_ and _offset resumption frontier_ management inside `storaged` instances
   (i.e. not in the storage controller).

 ## Non-goals